willnjl/kuberenetes-data-volumes/readme.md

     - whereas in Docker volumes do persist until manually cleared
 - volumes are defined in the pod specification in deployment
 - next to containers (same level)

+#### summary

+ - Volume is attached to pod and pod lifecylce
+ - Defined and created together with Pod
+ - Repetitive and hard to administer on a global level

 ### emptyDir